vonmillhausen/sf2000/README.md

 There's some limited evidence to suggest the A/V output is at 576i.
 When outputting a PAL signal, while the signal is indeed 50Hz, it seems like the emulators are still targeting 60Hz output - PAL scrolling is "jerky".
 Switching the device to output NTSC, scrolling becomes smooth.
 This holds true regardless of using a PAL or NTSC version of a ROM.
 Depending on your external display, video output over A/V may be somewhat heavily cropped on all screen edges - if so, this can result in UI elements at screen edges in games (health bars, remaining credits, etc.) being out-of-frame.
 Switching between PAL and NTSC doesn't alter the visible screen area.
 I've tested with a modern flat-panel Panasonic TV (cropped), a 1980s Commodore 1702 monitor (cropped), and with a cheap USB 2.0 "EasyCap" video-capture USB stick (not cropped).

 On my own unit, plugging in a charging cable while outputting over A/V introduces a lot of video noise in the A/V signal; so those planning to use the SF2000 as a TV console may need to do so while running on battery for the best experience.

+While not strictly related to the A/V jack, Discord user `iq_132` has written a guide on how to add Bluetooth audio support to the SF2000 by feeding off of the contacts for the internal speaker; you can [find their guide here](https://neo-source.com/stuff/datafrog/).

 ---